WEEKEND SHELTER/ON-CALL ADVOCATE

 Crisis Center shelter program employees are made of people who believe passionately about the value of this work and take personal responsibility for bringing success to the agency.
 The team spirit is, at its core, comprised of the following:

-The Weekend Shelter Advocate reports directly to a Shelter Program Manager, who reports to the Director of Programs and is primarily responsible for providing services to non-offending parents and children receiving services from the Crisis Center.
+The Weekend Shelter Advocate reports directly to the Program Manager and is primarily responsible for providing services to non-offending parents and children receiving services from the Crisis Center.
 The Weekend Shelter Advocate works with the shelter team to develop update and present resources that address the needs of the individuals and families we serve.
 To support, educate and advocate for victims of domestic violence through crisis intervention and advocacy.
 Provide outreach and education to the community.
 Coordinate with other service providers and the criminal justice system.

 As a Weekend Shelter Advocate, ones time is spent directly interacting with and providing advocacy services to clients, either by phone or in person.

-- Responds to LAP (Lethality Assessment Program) calls and follows up with LAP calls.
+- Respond to LAP (Lethality Assessment Program) calls and follows up with LAP calls, according to protocol.

-- Provide on-call coverage for the LAP program from Sunday morning until Monday morning.
+- Provide on-call coverage for the LAP program and the crisis line from 6pm on Fridays until Sunday at 6pm.

 - Facilitate psycho-educational groups.